 Ice is one of the most abundant crystals on the earth, and hence the molecular-level understanding of ice crystal surfaces holds the key to unlocking the secrets of a number of fields.
-We and Olympus Engineering Co., Ltd. have developed laser confocal microscopy combined with differential interference contrast microscopy (LCM-DIM), by which we succeeded in the direct visualization of 0.37-nm-thick elementary steps on ice for the first time [1].
-Subsequently, the direct observations on ice basal faces revealed the various features of elementary steps [2-4].
+We and Olympus Engineering Co., Ltd. have developed laser confocal microscopy combined with differential interference contrast microscopy (LCM-DIM), by which we succeeded in the direct visualization of 0.37-nm-thick elementary steps [1] on ice for the first time with enough spatial and temporal resolution.
+Subsequently, the direct observations of spiral steps on ice basal faces revealed the double-spiral-step structure [2], the migration distance of water molecules adsorbed on a terrace [3], and the temperature dependence of the step kinetic coefficient [4].

 On the other hand, we could also visualize the quasi-liquid layers (QLLs) on ice crystal surfaces [5], which are covered with thin liquid layers even below the melting point (0°C).
 The direct observations of QLLs revealed the appearance of two types of QLLs with different morphologies [5,6], the appearance temperatures and partial pressure of water vapor [6-8], the inducement of the formation of QLLs by strain [9], and the characteristic velocities of QLLs [10].
+Further details of QLLs will be presented in "A-CC28: Glaciology" sessions.

-In addition, we also found that atmospheric acidic gas (hydrogen chloride gas) strongly induced the appearances of droplets on ice surfaces (further details will be presented in "A-ASO6: Atmospheric Chemistry" session).
-The droplets were observed in the temperature range of -15.0 $^{\sim}$ -1.5 °C, where no QLL appears in the absence of HCl gas [11].
+In addition, we also found that atmospheric acidic gas (hydrogen chloride gas) strongly induced the appearances of droplets on ice surfaces (further details will be presented in "A-AS06: Atmospheric Chemistry" session).
+The droplets were observed in the temperature range of -15.0 ~ -1.5 °C, where no QLL appears in the absence of HCl gas [11].
 The HCl induced droplets were embedded into ice crystals by growth of ice crystals [12].
 These results show the possibility that ice crystals can store large amount of gas components as fluid inclusions.